 When to expect jellyfish

 Jellyfish sightings in Spain tend to be more frequent during the summer months, from June to September.
-The warm waters of the Mediterranean Sea and the Atlantic Ocean create favorable conditions for jellyfish proliferation.
+The warm waters of the Mediterranean Sea and the Atlantic Ocean create favourable conditions for jellyfish proliferation.
 However, it’s important to note that the presence and intensity of jellyfish can vary from year to year and from region to region.

 What to do if you’re stung

 If you happen to encounter a jellyfish while swimming or enjoying the beach, it’s crucial to know how to respond to a potential sting.
 The first step is to avoid touching the jellyfish, as even dead ones can still release venom.
 If you are stung, rinse the affected area with seawater and remove any tentacles using tweezers or a glove-protected hand.
-Avoid rubbing the area or using freshwater, as it may worsen the sting.
-Applying vinegar or a baking soda paste can help neutralise the venom.
-If there is a lifeguard (socorrista) on the beach, they should be able to help.
-However, seeking medical attention is recommended if the symptoms persist or if the sting covers a large area.

 Efforts to monitor and control jellyfish populations